Clothes dryer: Spin dryers

 These centrifuge machines simply spin their drums much faster than a typical washer could, in order to extract additional water from the load.
-They may remove more water in two minutes than a heated tumbler dryer can in twenty, thus saving significant amounts of time and energy.
+They may remove more water in two minutes than a heated tumble dryer can in twenty, thus saving significant amounts of time and energy.
 Although spinning alone will not completely dry clothing, this additional step saves a worthwhile amount of time and energy for large laundry operations such as those of hospitals.

 Condenser dryers

 Just as in a tumble dryer, condenser or condensation dryers pass heated air through the load.
 However, instead of exhausting this air, the dryer uses a heat exchanger to cool the air and condense the water vapor into either a drain pipe or a collection tank.
 The drier air is run through the loop again.
 The heat exchanger typically uses ambient air as its coolant, therefore the heat produced by the dryer will go into the immediate surroundings instead of the outside, increasing the room temperature.
 In some designs, cold water is used in the heat exchanger, eliminating this heating, but requiring increased water usage.

 In terms of energy use, condenser dryers typically require around 2 kilowatt hours (kW⋅h) of energy per average load.

 Because the heat exchange process simply cools the internal air using ambient air (or cold water in some cases), it will not dry the air in the internal loop to as low a level of humidity as typical fresh, ambient air.
 As a consequence of the increased humidity of the air used to dry the load, this type of dryer requires somewhat more time than a tumble dryer.
 Condenser dryers are a particularly attractive option where long, intricate ducting would be required to vent the dryer.